 It is against this growth in EU neo-liberal economic orthodoxy that the ESM is supposed to provide a counterweight.
 But how?
-Tax revenues are coming under increasing pressure, as certain EU economies act as tax havens Left has to redouble its efforts in a for global transnational corporations.
+Tax revenues are coming under increasing pressure, as certain for global transnational corporations.
 Moreover, social policy becomes less a means of decommodification and more an instrument of reinforcing market solutions; for example, enshrining the work principle, cutting pensions and other programmes to maintain competitiveness.
 Enshrining trade union participation in decision-making seems a shallow prize, when this has little impact upon economic orthodoxy at the macroeconomic level.
 This is underlined when firms are increasingly seeking to introduce individualised payment systems within human resource management systems that offer less scope for active trade union representation of their members' interests.